 A word on gaming strategy.
-The dudes at Elk Studios also love to help you to manage your bets as far as possible thanks to their Betting Strategy feature.
+The designers at Elk Studios have configured a way to help you to manage your bets thanks to their Betting Strategy feature.
 This has different modes that you can use depending on how you like to play your game.

 Pearl of the Orient